Fix Oplog Issues

 You may need to increase your cluster's storage to free enough space to resize the oplog.

-- Ensure that all write operations specify a
+Ensure that all write operations specify a write concern of

 majorityto ensure that writes are replicated to at least one node before moving on to the next write operation.
 This controls the rate of traffic from your application by preventing the primary from accepting writes more quickly than the secondaries can handle.